unsw-cse-comp3900-9900/yaaaahoo-finance/README.md

 ## How to run:
   1. Ensure all tokens have been declared in config.js (ui directory) and test.yaml (model directory).
 More details on tokens further below.

   2. Open up the model directory in a terminal.
-Ensure you are in a python3.6 environment to use Tensorflow.
-If you have issues with installing the transformers package you may need to explicitly set the version to 2.4.1.
-Below are the commands to run the Flask application on a Mac OS.
+Ensure you are in a **Python3.6 environment** to use Tensorflow.
+If you have issues with installing the transformers package you may need to explicitly set the version to **2.4.1**.
+Below are the commands to run the Flask application on a **Mac OS**.

   ```
   python3.6 -m venv venv